Understand Azure Active Directory architecture

 - For writes, the directory will fail over primary (master) replica across data centers via planned (new primary is synchronized to old primary) or emergency failover procedures.
 Data durability is achieved by replicating any commit to at least two data centers.

 The directory model is one of eventual consistencies.
 One typical problem with distributed asynchronously replicating systems is that the data returned from a “particular” replica may not be up-to-date.

 Azure AD provides read-write consistency for applications targeting a secondary replica by routing its writes to the primary replica, and synchronously pulling the writes back to the secondary replica.

 Application writes using the Graph API of Azure AD are abstracted from maintaining affinity to a directory replica for read-write consistency.
 The Azure AD Graph service maintains a logical session, which has affinity to a secondary replica used for reads; affinity is captured in a “replica token” that the graph service caches using a distributed cache.
 This token is then used for subsequent operations in the same logical session.

 Writes are immediately replicated to the secondary replica to which the logical session's reads were issued.

 The directory implements soft deletes, instead of hard deletes, for users and tenants for easy recovery in case of accidental deletes by a customer.
-If your tenant administrator accidently deletes users, they can easily undo and restore the deleted users.
+If your tenant administrator accidental deletes users, they can easily undo and restore the deleted users.

 Azure AD implements daily backups of all data, and therefore can authoritatively restore data in case of any logical deletions or corruptions.
-Our data tier employs error correcting codes, so that it can check for errors and automatically correct particular types of disk errors.
+The data tier employs error correcting codes, so that it can check for errors and automatically correct particular types of disk errors.

 Metrics and monitors